Answer · NinjaTrader 8

 Practical setup

-For a NinjaTrader 8 trader whose primary failure mode is overtrading: install Meridian as the behavioral layer; let the adaptive baseline accumulate two to four weeks of normal sessions so the pace signal has a calibrated reference; then configure Guard with PSI Below at the caution-zone threshold paired with the Countdown response level.
+For any NinjaTrader 8 trader who wants full risk coverage — overtrading is one of the seven signals Meridian catches: install Meridian — it enforces the conventional loss-streak, P&L, and session-time limits at the order layer, plus v1.5.5 Hard limits (a max-contracts cap and blocked entry order types), and the behavioral layer catches the pace shift; let the adaptive baseline accumulate two to four weeks of normal sessions so the pace signal has a calibrated reference; then configure Guard with PSI Below at the caution-zone threshold paired with the Acknowledge response level and a mandatory countdown.
 The system will not interfere on normal sessions and will enforce a mandatory pause on the sessions where pace is genuinely out of line.

 For a deeper view, see the overtrading-prevention use case, the anti-tilt overview, or how the adaptive baseline calibrates to each trader.